Residents oppose site for homes due to flood risk

 “Charvil already has the highest car usage in the area.
 There are no proposals for infrastructure improvement in all of this.”

+“As soon as we realised the site was included we were all in shock because we know it floods.”

+The parish council has also objected to this site, saying it has “major concerns about infrastructure, loss of countryside and, in some cases, flooding” when it comes to building more homes in Charvil.

-This land is owned by the University of Reading whose vice-chancellor Robert Van de Noort is also the chairman of the Thames Regional Flood and Coastal Committee.
+This particular piece of land is owned by the University of Reading and the vice-chancellor Robert Van de Noort is also the chairman of the Thames Regional Flood and Coastal Committee.

-The university denied there was any conflict of interest, saying the committee had no influence over planning decisions.
+Some residents feel this is a conflict of interest, but the university said this is not true.
+It also said the flood committee will have no influence over planning decisions.

-A spokesman said: “We are working with Wokingham Borough Council as part of their consultations on the local plan to suggest sites that could be used to build new homes.
+A spokesman for the university said: “We are working with Wokingham Borough Council as part of their consultations on the local plan to suggest sites that could be used to build new homes.

-“We are fortunate that we have world class experts on flooding working here.
-We would make sure that, on any development, we would make use of the best scientific and technical advice to cut flood risk to existing and new homes and not make it worse.
+“We are fortunate that we have world-class experts on flooding working here at the university.
+We would make sure that, on any development, we would make use of the best scientific and technical advice to cut flood risk to existing and new homes, and not make it worse.

 16 March 2020